Annapurna Circuit and Base Camp Trek 24 Days

 Walk through verdant foothills, beautiful river valleys, green meadows, gorges, and moraines.
 Meet with people from different ethnic groups in Nepal and share the trail with other fellow trekkers and occasional yaks & mules.

-Major attractions of the Annapurna Circuit with Annapurna Base Camp Trek
+Annapurna Circuit with Annapurna Base Camp Trek attractions

 Spend nights in beautiful villages and enjoy the warm hospitality of the locals